spex-xray/spex-help/source/threads/pion/pionabs.rst

 Goal
 ----

 Setup the PION model for the warm absorber in a nearby Seyfert 1 galaxy observed with Chandra HRC/LETGS.

+.. note:: A simulated spectrum was used because this thread merely intends to show the setup of the PION model.

 Preparation
 -----------

-To follow this thread, you need to download the example files
-here: :download:`chl.spo <chl.spo>` and :download:`chl.res <chl.res>`.
+To follow this thread, you need to download the example files here: :download:`chl.spo <chl.spo>` and :download:`chl.res <chl.res>`.

 Start SPEX
 -------------